-From these influences I perform ‘alchemy’ and produce what can only be called ‘Debby’s Yoga’!
-The principle behind my style of work is discovering a felt sense of who we are; to discover more natural and easeful ways of moving and to move freely in the practice of yoga without using strain or force.
+Back in 2017 I trained in Somatics, and since then my teaching and practice has evolved into what I now call ‘Mindful Somatic Yoga’.
+I am less concerned with the performance of yoga postures and more interested in guiding my students towards a greater sense of ease and ‘sensing’ in their bodies.
+I approach all movements and postures from a functional movement point of view, refining movement patterns that will continue to serve us as we age.
+My Yoga is ‘slow yoga’ where we have plenty of time to pay attention and to really feel something; time to discover a felt sense of who we are; to discover more natural and easeful ways of moving and to move freely in the practice of yoga without using strain or force.
+We listen to the body; listen to sensation.
 We learn to integrate the whole body and postures unfold rather than being forced or imposed.
 It is meditation in movement.
 I encourage my students to slow down and notice what they notice.